Economy of British Columbia: Economic Geography

 Geography has played a significant role in the province's economic development.
 B.C.’s location on Canada's west coast puts it at the commercial crossroads of the Asia-Pacific region and North America.

 B.C. is geographically characterized by mountainous topography along with substantial areas of lowlands and plateaus.
 Though less than 5% of B.C.’s land is arable due to mostly mountainous terrain, the province is agriculturally rich.
 This can be attributed to relatively mild weather along the Pacific Northwestern coast and in various sheltered valleys.

 There are eight economic regions within B.C.
 This includes: the Cariboo, Kootenay, Lower Mainland/Southwest, Nechako, North Coast, Northeast, Vancouver Island and Coast, and Thompson/Okanagan region.
-In addition to the many towns and cities in these regions, the province is home to over 200 First Nations, where many of these First Nations communities are actively involved in local economic development related to their traditional territories.
+In addition to the many towns and cities in these regions, the province is home to over 200 First Nations.

-According to the most recent census data, 86% of the population is classified as urban and is highly concentrated along B.C.’s southern coast.
-Around 60% of B.C.’s population resides in the Lower Mainland region which includes the City of Vancouver.
-And not far to the west is Vancouver Island, which encompasses approximately 20% of the population, including Victoria, the provincial capital.
+According to the 2021 census, 85% of the population is classified as urban and is highly concentrated along B.C.’s southern coast.
+Around 60% of B.C.’s population resides in the Mainland/Southwest region which includes the City of Vancouver.
+West of the Lower Mainland across the Strait of Georgia lies Vancouver Island, which encompasses approximately 20% of the population, including Victoria, the provincial capital.

 While service-based industries dominate its cities, resource-based sectors—principally forestry, agriculture, natural gas and mining, figure prominently as economic activities in less urbanized areas.